970th Airborne Air Control Squadron

 The 970th Airborne Air Control Squadron is part of the 513th Air Control Group at Tinker Air Force Base, Oklahoma.
 It operates the Boeing E-3 Sentry aircraft conducting airborne command and control missions.

-The first predecessor of the squadron was activated in Puerto Rico in April 1941.
+The first predecessor of the squadron was the 29th Bombardment Squadron, which was activated in Puerto Rico in April 1941.
 The squadron flew antisubmarine patrols in the Caribbean Sea and eastern Pacific Ocean in defense of the Panama Canal during World War II.
-It also conducted replacement training from 1943 to.
+It was inactivated in Panama in November 1946.
 It was reactivated during the Korean War as the 130th Strategic Reconnaissance Squadron, but was inactivated in January 1953 and transferred its personnel and equipment to another unit.

-The 360th Tactical Electronic Warfare Squadron monitored and located enemy radio transmitters and conducted psychological warfare operations in South Vietnam, Cambodia, and Laos from 1966 to 1972.
-With the withdrawal of American forces from Southeast Asia, it returned to the united States, Where it was inactivated in July 1972.
+The 360th Tactical Electronic Warfare Squadron, the squadron's second predecessor, monitored and located enemy radio transmitters and conducted psychological warfare operations in South Vietnam, Cambodia, and Laos from 1966 to 1972.
+With the withdrawal of American forces from Southeast Asia, it returned to the united States, where it was inactivated in July 1972.

 In 1985, the two squadrons were consolidated.
 After the consolidated unit was redesignated as the '970th Airborne Air Control Squadron, it was activated as a reserve associate unit of the 552nd Air Control Wing in 1996.
 It has trained for and flown air control missions since then.